What Is A Storm Glass And How Does It Work To Forecast The Weather?

 Since the more accurate barometers of the time were too expensive for mass production, the British Crown ordered large numbers of storm glasses to be delivered to coastal towns and maritime communities throughout the British Islands.

-At the time the storm glasses became commonly known as "FitzRoy's storm barometers".
+At the time, storm glasses became commonly known as "FitzRoy's storm barometers."

 During the late 1800s, mercury barometers became much affordable.
 As a result, storm glasses started to lose their popularity.

 They also proved to be much less accurate than originally thought, which contributed in no small part to their demise in the meteorological community.

 The question should rather be, does a storm glass work at all?
 I guess that all depends on who you ask.
 Let me explain.

 If Admiral FitzRoy were alive today, he would be able to provide you with an extensive chart detailing "with certainty" how different changes in the storm glass correlates with specific future weather events.